 With a career that spans three decades, Strait has racked up the most #1 singles of any artist in

 history including Elvis (57 to date inclusive of all charts).
 In addition to his nearly 69 million records sold, his 33 different platinum or multi-platinum albums account for the most RIAA platinum certifications in country music and is 3rd in all genres behind only The Beatles and Elvis Presley.
-Strait was inducted into the Country Music Hall of Fame
+Strait was inducted into the Country Music Hall of Fame in 2006.

 Almost equally as impressive, Strait has spent his entire professional career on MCA Records Nashville.